telerik/blazor-docs/components/grid/editing/popup.md

 To enable PopUp editing in the grid, set its `EditMode` property to `popup`, then handle the CRUD events as shown in the example below.

+The PopUp editing mode supports [validation]({%slug common-features/input-validation%}).
+To use it, all you need to do is decorate your model with the desired annotations.
+Validation errors will be shown in the popup and will prevent the Update operation.

 @[template](/_contentTemplates/grid/common-link.md#async-events-link)

 >caption The Command buttons and the grid events let you handle data operations in PopUp edit mode